lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 uint32_t val_from_phandles         = DT_PROP_BY_PHANDLE_IDX(NODE_REFS, phandles, 0, dummy_value);
 ```

 ### Specifier cells in `phandle-array`s

 We've seen how `phandle-array`s are specified in DTS files, and how to create the [corresponding bindings](#phandle-array).
-Now we'll finally see how to _access_ the entries in `phandle-array-of-ref-cells` in our `props-phandles.overlay`:
+Now, we finally see how to _access_ the entries in `phandle-array-of-ref-cells` in our `props-phandles.overlay`:

 `dts/playground/props-phandles.overlay`
 ```dts